-Developers predicted a certain number of people would lose their passwords or .keys files, so they made it easy to recover the Wallets and return possession over coins.
+Developers predicted a certain number of people would lose their passwords or .keys files, so they made it easy to recover crypto wallets and return possession over coins.
 There are two options to recover the Safex Wallet, and in this detailed guide, you will see how.

 The user can recover the Wallet using: